 We also made time to visit the Taj Protected Forest, which is located just outside the east gate.
 This is a nice scenic walk and because there are a few lookout points you also get views of the Taj Mahal off in the distance.

 Lastly, before hopping on the overnight train, we visited the Baby Taj, whose real name is the Tomb of I’timād-ud-Daulah.
 This tomb was built for Mizra Ghiyas Beg, who was the grandfather of Mumtaz Mahal (the woman the Taj Mahal was built for).
-This was the first Mughal structure to be built entirely out of marble and it’s often compared to a jewelry box because it is covered in semi-precious stones.
+This was the first Mughal structure to be built entirely out of marble and it’s often compared to a jewellery box because it is covered in semi-precious stones.

 From the Baby Taj, it’s only a short drive to Mehtab Bagh, or the Moonlight Garden.
 The gardens sit directly behind the Taj and across the river, so it’s a popular spot to catch the sunset.
 You can read this post for a better look at the places we visited in Agra.